dotnet/dotnet-docker/samples/build-for-a-platform.md

 It can be built on any supported operating system and architecture.
 For example, if built on an Apple M1 machine, Docker will produce a `linux/arm64` image, while on a Windows x64 machine, it will produce a `linux/amd64` image.

 This model works very well given a homogenous compute environment.
 For example, it works well if dev, CI, and prod machines are all x64.
 However, it doesn't as well in heterogenous environments, like if dev machines are Arm64 and prod machines are x64.
-This is because Docker defaults to the native architecture (which is a good policy), but that means that resulting images might not match.
+This is because Docker defaults to the native architecture, but that means that resulting images might not match.

 ## Lock Dockerfiles to one platform